-The following table presents a reconciliation of the beginning and ending amount of the gross unrecognized tax benefits, excluding interest and penalties, for the years ended December 31, 2021, 2020 and 2019:
+The following table presents a reconciliation of the beginning and ending amount of the gross unrecognized tax benefits, excluding interest and penalties, for the years ended December 31, 2022, 2021 and 2020:

-Years Ended Gross unrecognized tax benefits (in thousands) De December 31, 2021 1, December 31, 2020 , ecember 31, 2019 Beginning balance \$ 16,621 \$ 15,841 \$ 14,091 Increases based on tax positions related to the current period 511 292 2,413 Increases based on tax positions related to prior periods 20,321 2,099 Decreases based on tax positions related to prior periods Decreases related to settlements with taxing authorities Decreases related to a lapse of applicable statute of limitations (4,414) (1,611) (663) Ending balance \$ 33,039 \$ 16,621 \$ 15,841
+Years Ended Gross unrecognized tax benefits (in thousands) December 31, 2021 December 31, 2020 Beginning balance \$ 33,039 \$ 16,621 \$ 15,841 Increases based on tax positions related to the current period 640 511 292 Increases based on tax positions related to prior periods 3,807 20,321 2,099 Decreases based on tax positions related to prior periods (597) Decreases related to settlements with taxing authorities (4,366) Decreases related to a lapse of applicable statute of limitations (4,414) (1,611) Ending balance \$ 32,523 \$ 33,039 \$ 16,621

-The total amount of unrecognized tax benefits was \$33.0 million, \$16.6 million and \$15.8 million as of December 31, 2021, 2020 and 2019, respectively, which, if recognized, would favorably affect the effective tax rate in future periods.
-The increase in unrecognized tax benefits in the year ended December 31, 2021 is principally due to the filing of prior year refund claims.
+The total amount of unrecognized tax benefits was \$32.5 million, \$33.0 million and \$16.6 million as of December 31, 2022, 2021 and 2020, respectively, which, if recognized, would favorably affect the effective tax rate in future periods.
 The Company recognizes the accrual of interest and penalties related to unrecognized tax benefits in the "Provision for income taxes" in the Consolidated Statement of Income.
-For the years ended December 31, 2021 and 2020, the Company recognized zero and for the year ended December 31, 2019, the Company recognized \$0.4 million of interest in the Consolidated Statement of Income with respect to unrecognized tax benefits.
-Penalties of \$0.3 million, \$0.4 million and zero were recognized in the Consolidated Statement of Income and the Consolidated Statement of Financial Position for the years ended December 31, 2021, 2020 and 2019, respectively.
-The amount of accrued interest, which includes interest related to uncertain tax positions and accrued income tax expense, recorded on the Consolidated Statement of Financial Condition as of December 31, 2021, 2020 and 2019 was \$0.9 million.
+For the year ended December 31, 2022, the Company recognized \$(0.5) million and for the years ended December 31, 2021 and 2020, the Company recognized zero interest in the Consolidated Statement of Income with respect to unrecognized tax benefits.
+Penalties of \$(0.3) million, \$0.3 million and \$0.4 million were recognized in the Consolidated Statement of Income and the Consolidated Statement of Financial Position for the years ended December 31, 2022, 2021 and 2020, respectively.
+The amount of accrued interest, which includes interest related to uncertain tax positions and accrued income tax expense, recorded on the Consolidated Statement of Financial Condition as of December 31, 2022 was \$0.4 million and for the years ended December 31, 2021 and 2020 was \$0.9 million.

 The Company is under examination by tax authorities in certain jurisdictions, including foreign jurisdictions, such as the United Kingdom, Switzerland and India, and states in the U.S. in which the Company has significant operations, such as New York and California.
-The tax years currently under examination vary by jurisdiction but include years ranging from 2008 through 2020.
+The tax years currently under examination vary by jurisdiction but include years ranging from 2008 onwards.